sychang42/QML_image_classification/README.md

 ## Usage

+Use the following commands  :

-To perform dimensionality reduction of the images,  use the following command :
+1. To perform dimensionality reduction of the images.

 ```
 python run_dim_red.py --gpu gpu_num --config config_file_name
 ```

-To train the quantum classifier using the reduced features already stored in a file,  use the following command :
+2. To train the quantum classifier using the reduced features already stored in a file.

 ```
 python run_qc_training.py --gpu gpu_num --config config_file_name
 ```

-To run the whole training pipeline,  use the following command :
+3. To run the whole training pipeline.

 ```
 python run.py --gpu gpu_num --config config_file_name
 ```

+### How to structure the configuration file

 The configuration file `configs/training.yaml` should be structured as follows :